bridger217/go-grpc-api/README.md

 In the Firebase console, navigate to (Authentication > Users > Add user).
 From there, choose a fake email/password and create the user.

 ### Step 2 - Generate a Firebase auth token
 In this stage, we will use a test UI to authenticate our client with Firebase so that we can communicate with the app.
 To do so, head over to IllDepence@'s [token.html](https://gist.github.com/IllDepence/7c201287af52bd1f78bed65ec7737e84), and download the file.
-You need to change to fields in the html:
+You need to change two fields in the html:
 1. config.projectId -- Found in the Firebase console (Project settings > General)
 2. config.apiKey -- Found in the GCP console.
 Navigate through Firebase console (Project settings > Service accounts > All service accounts) which should take you to GCP.
 Then, in GCP go to "Credentials" and you will find your default browser key.

 Now that your test frontend is set up, open the html in a browser and sign in with the user credentials from step 1.
 Once you've signed in, click "show ID token" and copy the token into an environment variable:
 ```
-$ TOKEN=<token_from_ui>
+$ export TOKEN=<token_from_ui>
 ```

 ### Step 3 - Run the thing